 - Certified copies of your academic record and academic transcript

 - Certified copies of proof of nationality or permanent residence visa

 - Letters of reference from at least two referees

 What happens next?:

-- Scholarships offers will be announced 4 April 2016
+- Scholarship offers will be announced 7 April 2017

 - Only students who are successful in being offered a scholarship are notified.
 There will be no appeals process for unsuccessful applicants